-This bill amends existing laws related to public schools in New Mexico, specifically focusing on the rights of students enrolled in federally recognized Indian nations, tribes, and pueblos.
-It permits these students to wear tribal regalia, objects of cultural significance, and tribally significant footwear during graduation ceremonies and public school events.
-Additionally, the bill emphasizes the importance of non-discrimination in school discipline policies, prohibiting any form of discipline, discrimination, or disparate treatment based on a student's race, religion, culture, or their use of protective hairstyles and cultural or religious headdresses.
+This bill amends existing laws related to public schools in New Mexico, specifically allowing students who are enrolled or eligible for enrollment in federally recognized Indian nations, tribes, and pueblos to wear tribal regalia at graduation ceremonies and public school events.
+The bill also emphasizes the importance of non-discrimination in school discipline policies, prohibiting any form of discipline, discrimination, or disparate treatment based on a student's race, religion, culture, or their use of protective hairstyles and cultural or religious headdresses.
+Additionally, it mandates that all school discipline policies include a specific prohibition against racialized aggression and provide a hotline for reporting such incidents.

 Final Version: 22-8B-4